kcajheish/distributed-system-note/raft_lab.md

 Safety
 - once logs are commited, system won't lose it.
 When leader fails, new leader can be elected without losing data or return wrong data to the client.
 To achieve safety, raft does the following
-    1. check consistency while leader replicates logs to follower
+    1. check consistency while leader replicates logs to the follower
-    2. while candidate requests logs, check whether logs are up to date
+    2. while candidate requests votes from followers, check whether logs are up to date

 Log compaction
 - once logs are applied to state machine, it can be removed from durable storage so that space is enough for new logs.